Nokdef/NokdefWebsite/docs/Articles/Stylized-Puffy-Clouds-Shader.md

 * Render Type / Blend RGB - We just want to ensure we're doing the traditional alpha blend (Relevant for Depth Pass later).
 * Tessellation - Make sure this is enabled.
 I use an Edge Length of 25, but this value will be exposed on a per-material basis, so we don't need to worry too much about it.
 * Depth - Make sure we're z-writing.

+I'll also make my shader unlit, but if you want it to be affected by lighting, you can.

 ---
 ## Making the Puffiness
 We achieve the puffiness of the clouds through vertex manipulation, meaning we change the position of each individual vertex of a given 3D model (in this case a plane) over time to shape it like a stylized cloud.
 We also apply tessellation to our cloud, which essentially generates new vertices in real time to fit our needs.
 This can mean a loss of control over how expensive the cloud gets, but if you are adapting this for a more performance sensitive project, you could always pre-subdivide the plane and drop the tessellation from the shader.